 Our work remains grounded in our National Park Partnership Plan (NPPP) 2018-23.
 Over the past year we have been limited in our ability to assess progress against the NPPP indicators of success, due to a combination of our own limited internal capacity, and constrained data availability from external providers.
 We expect that there will be a mixed level of performance against the indicators and that the pandemic will have impacted many of them.
-We have been engaging our Board in a strategic discussion on the NPPP indicators in autumn 2021, with a more complete data set and have been considering what the pandemic might mean for our areas of focus in the remaining years of the NPPP.
+We will be engaging our Board in a strategic discussion on the NPPP indicators in autumn 2021 when we expect to have a more complete data set.
+This will consider what the pandemic might mean for our areas of focus in the remaining years of the NPPP.